sultanraheem/python-forecast-dashboard/README.md

-# PeakTew Social Media Forecast Dashboard
+# Python Social Media Forecast Dashboard

 This repository contains a **Python-based dashboard** for visualizing and forecasting social media follower growth for PeakTew across Instagram, LinkedIn, and TikTok.